 While there are minority investors with minority shares sprinkled throughout the NBA, to date Jordan remains the sole principal Black owner of an NBA franchise.

-You may have heard the news.
-Michael Jordan is joining NASCAR.
-The NBA legend announced Monday he would be partnering with Denny Hamlin to own a NASCAR Cup team with Bubba Wallace behind the wheel for 2021.
+Then in 2021, the NBA legend announced he would be partnering with Denny Hamlin to own a NASCAR Cup team with Bubba Wallace behind the wheel for 2021.

-Jordan, already a majority owner of the NBA's Charlotte Hornets, now brings a needed touch of diversity to the NASCAR ownership ranks as he becomes the second Black car owner of a full-time team.
+Jordan brought a needed touch of diversity to the NASCAR ownership ranks and became the second Black car owner of a full-time team.
 Brad Daugherty, a former NBA All-Star who is currently an analyst for NBC Sports, is a co-owner in JTG Daugherty Racing.
-Once the charter sale is complete, Jordan will become the first Black majority owner of a full-time race team in NASCAR’s premier series since since Wendell Scott owned and raced his own cars in the 1960s and ’70s.
+Jordan would become the first Black majority owner of a full-time race team in NASCAR’s premier series since Wendell Scott owned and raced his own cars in the 1960s and ’70s.

-The significance of the moment is not lost on Jordan.
+The significance of the moment was not lost on Jordan.

-“Historically, NASCAR has struggled with diversity and there have been few Black owners," Jordan said in a statement.
+“Historically, NASCAR has struggled with diversity and there have been few Black owners," Jordan said in a statement at the time.
 "The timing seemed perfect as NASCAR is evolving and embracing social change more and more, In addition to the recent commitment and donations I have made to combat systemic racism, I see this as a chance to educate a new audience and open more opportunities for Black people in racing.”